erenatas/grafana-slo-exploration/README.md

 ### To get test stack running:
 1. Edit `targets` in `config/grafana-agent/config.river` to ensure grafana agent can reach out to test-server.
 You can verify after running compose and checking [Grafana Agent UI](http://localhost:51235/component/prometheus.scrape.app)
-2. Run compose by: `docker compose run`
+2. Run compose by: `docker compose up`

+Quick reminder, you need to generate traffic to get metrics.
+Follow on [Test Client](#test-client) for an example.

 ### To provision Grafana resources via Terraform:
 First, create `.env` file